IsmailSoomro21/IsmailSoomro21.github.io/_pages/about.md

 <!-- height="500px" -->
 ![Illustration of combining vision and language modalities](/images/about1.png){: .align-right width="400px"}

+* I have been working in the field of AI for the past 1.5 years, gaining hands-on experience.

 * I focus on strong leadership, effective team management, and fostering a collaborative work environment.

 * I have developed and deployed multiple AI-powered services.